Why do we need this? So we can get in touch and help find you nursing homes for your needs. Home Care subsidies – what’s available?

 4. Oxygen supplement

-Your provider is responsible for completing the application process and a medical practitioner will need to detail your particular oxygen requirements and confirm your continual, ongoing need for oxygen.
+Your provider will handle the application process, and a medical practitioner must certify your oxygen requirements and confirm the ongoing need for treatment.

 For further details and to apply, click here.